 So, Can I Dive With High Blood Pressure?

-The body’s blood pressure goes through natural responses to being immersed in cold water during scuba diving.
-Typically, these responses are normal and the human body can adjust safely.
-However, one of these responses is the increase of blood pressure.
+The body’s blood pressure goes through natural reflex to being immersed in cold water during scuba diving.
+Typically, these reflexes are normal and the human body can adjust safely.
+However, one of the responses is the increase of blood pressure.

 If you already have high blood pressure, any more of an increase could cause health issues such as immersion pulmonary oedema, or an increased risk of heart attack or stroke.
 Check with your doctor before scuba diving if you have hypertension.

 A doctor will likely put you through a series of tests to see whether or not you can handle being elevated by the natural effects scuba diving has on the body.
 Your doctor will also be able to tell if any medication you’re taking, like beta blockers, might cause breathing restrictions while diving.

 In conclusion, if you have high blood pressure, you can scuba dive.
 Simply make sure you schedule a visit with your doctor to evaluate the risks before diving.